noemission/node-greek-subs/README.md

 })

 subs.on('download::start', data => {
+    // Triggered before attempting to download a zipped subtitle

     /* data = {
         searchModule,
         url
     }*/
 })
 subs.on('download::finish', data => {
+    // Triggered on a successful download

     /* data = {
         searchModule,
         url,